ericwbailey/favicon/README.md

 ### What is the circle grid on the logo and avatar artboards?

-Certain apps and services will crop your avatar to look like a circle.
+Certain apps and services will mask the corners of your avatar to make it look like a circle.
 This grid helps ensures that your favicon looks good in those contexts.

 ### What's up with the Microsoft icons?